andrecavalcante/andrecavalcante.github.io/index.md

-# Prostate segmentation in magnetic resonance using Unet
+### Prostate segmentation in magnetic resonance using Unet
 Implemented in Pytorch.
 Julho de 2018

-# Test